Key stage 2 tests: how to apply for special consideration

 Special consideration may be granted under the following circumstances if they occurred at the time of the tests:

-- on-going proceedings, such as the pupil having to appear in court
+- on-going proceedings, such as the pupil having to appear in court (unless the pupil themselves committed a crime)

 - the pupil experiences a serious and disruptive domestic crisis